shi11/RemoteControls/README.md

 # RemoteControls

-PhoneGap / Cordova iOS plugin that allows you to use the Remote Controls as well as add metadatas in RemoteControlsInfoCenter
+PhoneGap / Cordova plugin that allows you to use Music Remote Controls.

 ## Supported platforms
 - Android (4.1+)